microsoft/powerapps-tools/Apps/release-planner/overview.md

 ![Image Upload Custom Control](media/imagecustomcontrol.png)

-Each Release Plan may contain multiple attachments which contain the data about the image uploaded via Image Upload tool (filename, description etc.).
-In turn each Release Plan Attachment is related to one of Annotations (Notes) entities provided out of the box, where the image in base64 format is stored.
-All uploaded files can be also found by navigating to Related \> Release Plan Attachments on Release Plan form.
+Each Release Plan may contain multiple attachments that contain the data about the image uploaded via the Image Upload tool (filename, description, etc.).
+In turn, each Release Plan Attachment is related to one of the Annotations (Notes) entities provided out of the box, where the image in base64 format is stored.
+All uploaded files can also be found by navigating to Related \> Release Plan Attachments on Release Plan form.

 ## Security Roles